RIVER: Farming, soil and food

 What would make this place more resilient, who’s making change happen?
 What might a joined-up climate resilience strategy for South Devon look like?
 We ran this journey as step one in the South Devon resilience strategy because we wanted to find out who was doing what on the ground, to listen to what people were saying, and to understand what the main challenges to resilience are and where we would find the green shoots of regeneration.

 What we witnessed on the Learning Journey is that many green shoots of a climate resilient future are emerging, that they are coming from civil society and that communities need to be part of the co-design process going forward.
 Together with government, academia, business and other bodies.
 We also saw the need to invest in both existing and new infrastructure and looked at how systems (food, water etc) might be nudged towards resilience if we could find the leverage points to do so.
 We travelled around farms in the Dartington area, walked the streets of Plymouth, held conversations about livelihoods and drinking water on Dartmoor and saw first-hand how people on the South Devon coast are coping with extreme weather.

-Download BLC’s Learning Journey for Climate Resilience Report as a PDF – DOWNLOAD
+Download our Learning Journey Report as a PDF – DOWNLOAD

 A few findings…